Michael-Faulkner/2021-msia423-faulkner-michael-project/README.md

 export AWS_SECRET_ACCESS_KEY=<your_aws_secret_access_key>
 ````

-Once these enviromental variables have been set the following docker run command can be used to both download, and upload the data.
+Once these environmental variables have been set the following docker run command can be used to both download, and upload the data.

 ```bash
 docker run -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY steam_recommender run.py get_data
 ```

+By default, this will download the raw data to the local file: ```data/raw/australian_users_items.json ``` and then upload into the S3 bucket at ``` s3://2021-msia423-faulkner-michael/raw/data.json```

-get_data can also take the following optional arguments:
+To change the locations of where the files are saved locally or on S3, get_data can also take the following optional arguments:

 ```bash
 gzip_file_path: Where the downloaded data file is stored locally